openworm/openworm_docs/docs/modeling.md

 This is a much more faithful representation of the neurons and their positions within the worm's body.

-Our computational strategy to model the nervous system involves first reusing the [c. elegans connectome](http://dx.plos.org/10.1371/journal.pcbi.1001066) and the [3D anatomical map of the c. elegans nervous system and body plan](http://g.ua/MhxC).
-We have used the NeuroML standard ([Gleeson et al., 2010](http://dx.plos.org/10.1371/journal.pcbi.1000815)) to describe the 3D anatomical map of the c. elegans nervous system.
+Our computational strategy to model the nervous system involves first reusing the [_C. elegans_ connectome](http://dx.plos.org/10.1371/journal.pcbi.1001066) and the [3D anatomical map of the _C. elegans_ nervous system and body plan](http://g.ua/MhxC).
+We have used the NeuroML standard ([Gleeson et al., 2010](http://dx.plos.org/10.1371/journal.pcbi.1000815)) to describe the 3D anatomical map of the _C. elegans_ nervous system.
 This has been done by discretizing each neuron into multiple compartments, while preserving its three-dimensional position and structure.
-We have then defined the connections between the NeuroML neurons using the c. elegans connectome.
+We have then defined the connections between the NeuroML neurons using the _C. elegans_ connectome.
 Because NeuroML has a well-defined mapping into a system of Hodgkin-Huxley equations, it is currently possible to import the “spatial connectome” into the NEURON simulator ([Hines & Carnevale 1997](http://www.ncbi.nlm.nih.gov/pubmed/9248061)) to perform *in silico* experiments.

 To start getting some practical experience playing with dynamics that come from the connectome, we have simplified it into a project called the 'connectome engine' and integrated its dynamics into a Lego Mindstorms EV3 robot.
 You can [see a movie of this in action](https://www.youtube.com/watch?v=D8ogHHwqrkI).